run-crank/cog-marketo/README.md

 # Marketo Cog

-This is an Automaton Cog for Marketo, providing steps and assertions for you to validate the state and behavior of your Marketo instance.
+This is a [Crank][what-is-crank] Cog for Marketo, providing steps and assertions for you to validate the state and behavior of your Marketo instance.

 * [Installation](#installation)
 * [Usage](#usage)